Uganda Birding Tour, 24 Days Best Uganda Birding Safari and Wildlife, Birding Safari in Uganda

 Kidepo is notable for its birds of prey.
 Of the 56 species recorded, 14 including Verreaux’s Eagle, Egyptian Vulture and Pygmy Falcon are believed to be endemic to the Kidepo and Karamoja region.
 There has, however, been no comprehensive survey of birds in Kidepo and visitors stand a good chance of adding to the current list.

-Day 23: birding to Soroti for Fox’s weaver, the Only Uganda’s endemic bird.
+Day 23 of 24 Days Best Uganda Birding Safari and Wildlife: birding to Soroti for Fox’s weaver, the Only Uganda’s endemic bird.

-Day 24: Travel to Kampala for overnight stay or Entebbe for evening departure.
+Day 24 of 24 Days Best Uganda Birding Safari and Wildlife: Travel to Kampala for overnight stay or Entebbe for evening departure.